daggerok/git-ssh-add-key-with-permissions/README.md

-# git-ssh-add-key-within-permission
+# git-ssh-add-key-with-permissions
-add existing ssh key to git/github with fix for public key permissions...
+add existing ssh key to git/github and fix public key permissions...

 assuptions:
 - you have `backup of previous ~/.ssh` folder